-SPED 301 Language Analysis of the Deaf and Hard of Hearing 3 cr.
+SPED 301 Language Analysis of the DHH 3 cr.
 Strategies for teaching grammatical structures and the rules of language usage to children with hearing impairments.
 Prerequisite(s): SPED 210.

-SPED 310 Introduction to Developmental Disabilities
+SPED 310 Introduction to IDDA 3 cr.

-3 cr.
 A survey course in the education of persons with developmental disabilities including handicapping conditions, legal aspects, history, parental perspectives, educational programming, service delivery systems, and current research.
 Prerequisite(s): SPED 110.

-SPED 340 Classroom Assessment for Mental Handicaps
+SPED 340 Classroom Assessment for IDDA 3 cr.

-3 cr.
 The use of various tests for educational programming, instructional objectives, class structure, task analysis, behavior modification, and contingency management.
-Prerequisite(s): Admission to Teacher Education or declared DD major.
+Prerequisite(s): SPED 310

-SPED 379 Leadership in Special Education 1-2 cr.
+SPED 379 Leadership in SPED 1-2 cr.
 Individualized class designed to provide instruction in leadership processes for professional organizations in special education.
 Prerequisite(s): Instructor approval.

-SPED 402 Theory and Methods of Teaching Language to Children Who Are Deaf or Hard of Hearing 5 cr.
+SPED 402 Language Methods for DHH 5 cr.
 Language development, language delay resulting from hearing loss, and language for preschool and school age children with hearing loss.
 Strategies for oral and written language to preschool and school age children with hearing loss.
-Prerequisite(s): SPED 210, SPED 301, and Admission to Teacher Education.

-SPED 404 Theory and Methods of Teaching Speech to Children Who Are Deaf or Hard of Hearing 5 cr.
+SPED 404 Speech Methods in DHH 5 cr.
 Speech development, speech production deficits resulting from hear ing loss, and models for teaching speech to preschool and school age children with hearing loss.
 Strategies for teaching speech to preschool and school age children with hearing loss.
-Prerequisite(s): SPED 210, CD 320, and Admission to Teacher Education.

-SPED 406 Working with Families and Others in Deaf Education 2 cr.
+SPED 406 Working with Families in DHH 2 cr.
 Awareness and understanding of various influences that a hearing loss has on a person's social, vocational, emotional, and psychological development.
 An overview of the literature along with various implementation and techniques as models.
-Prerequisite(s): SPED 210, CD 320 and Admission to Teacher Education.